The information in this section may help if you are planning a small-scale residential project like:

 - other rules (controls) like minimum and average lot sizes, access widths and minimum frontages.

 Subdividing a lot is either code assessable or impact assessable and will require a development application.
-For more information about the criteria for code and impact assessment and minimum lot sizes in different zones, please download Reconfiguring a lot fact sheet (PDF 60 KB).
+For more information about the criteria for code and impact assessment and minimum lot sizes in different zones, please see Reconfiguring a lot.

 If the proposed subdivision increases the demand on trunk infrastructure (e.g. water supply, major roads, sewer network), charges will apply.
 Infrastructure charges are generally payable before approval of the plan of subdivision.
-The Logan PD hub includes an infrastructure charges estimator to help you identify these charges, which will depend on the location and scale of the development.
+To help you identify these charges, which will depend on the location and scale of the development, you can use the infrastructure charges estimator in the Logan PD Hub.

 To help you find out applicable fees and charges for a subdivision, please refer to our Checklist of subdivision project costs.
 This is a spreadsheet (in Microsoft Excel format) that you can download and enter information to calculate estimated total costs.